 If you’re wanting to go on a spring beach trip, head to some of America’s best beaches in St. Petersburg!
 Plan a beach day at any of St. Petersburg’s beaches like Clearwater Beach, St. Pete Beach, or Fort De Soto Park where you can dolphin watch on the Gulf Pier.
 Chill on what locals call the coolest block in St. Pete, Central Avenue in Downtown St. Petersburg, which hosts First Friday events, concerts at Floridian Social Club, and more!
 Fish off the deck, view public art, and walk along the waterfront at St. Pete Pier.
 Observe over 2,400 Salvador Dalí works, as well as rotating exhibits involving virtual reality and local art students at The Dali Museum.
 Cheer on contestants, and enjoy a waterfront party after anglers weigh in their catches and a fishing competition just for kids at the Spring King of the Beach Fishing Tournament.
 Play shuffleboard, one of St. Petersburg’s favorite pastimes, in clubs like St. Pete Shuffle.
 Find Latin dishes at Bodega like a Cuban Sandwich or the Lechon Plato.
 Drink along the “Gulp Coast,” which includes 35 different local breweries that make up the St. Pete/Clearwater Craft Beer Trail.

 Looking for place to store spring break gear after your trip?
 Extra Space Storage has convenient storage facilities throughout the U.S. to help with your self storage needs.
-Find a facility near you!
+Find a storage facility near you!